 Are you ready to attend the best dental assistant school in the Pacific Northwest?
 Before you enroll, you should make sure you know about each program available in this large region.
 There are many options to choose from, and each offers unique perks to consider.

 Below we compare the programs offered at two popular options for dental assistant school in the Pacific Northwest: Vancouver Dental Assisting School and the Pacific Northwest Dental Assisting School.

 This dental assistant school in the Pacific Northwest is located in Vancouver, WA, near Interstate 5.
-VDAS is a private school providing a program of study that allows students with little to no experience to begin a dental hygienist career in Washington State.
+VDAS is a private school providing a program of study that allows students with little to no experience to begin a dental assistant career in Washington State.
 The ten-week, 80-hour program includes classroom and clinical training in a state-of-the-art dental office.
 Students can expect to learn the following:

 - Basic theory

 - Assistance practices

 The course also includes necessary AIDS/HIV training and CPR certification.

 The program comfortably accommodates a class size of 15 students in both the lecture and lab portions.
 Lecture sessions take place in an upper room classroom of the building.
 Students learn in five patient treatment rooms equipped with state-of-the-art equipment.

 Tuition for the ten courses is $6,345 and includes the perks of:

 - Resume and interview preparation